junghan0611/spacemacs/layers/+frameworks/react/README.md

 you to try out this one by Airbnb:
 [.eslintrc](https://github.com/airbnb/javascript/blob/master/linters/.eslintrc)

-When `lsp` is set as the backend, but you don\'t want to use lsp as the linter, set the variable `javascript-lsp-linter` to `nil` in the Javascript layer.
+When `lsp` is set as the backend, but you don't want to use lsp as the linter, set the variable `javascript-lsp-linter` to `nil` in the Javascript layer.